obsxrver/ComfyUI-Distributed/README.md

 ## Disclaimer

-By using this software, you agree to be bound by the terms of this Disclaimer.
-The software is provided “as is” without any warranties, express or implied, including but not limited to merchantability, fitness for a particular purpose, or non-infringement.
-The developers and copyright holders are not liable for any claims, damages, or liabilities—whether in contract, tort, or otherwise—arising from the use, modification, distribution, or other dealings with the software.

-Users are solely responsible for ensuring their use of the software, including any content it generates, complies with all applicable laws and regulations in their jurisdiction.
-The developers are not responsible for any legal violations resulting from user actions.

-Additionally, users are responsible for the security and integrity of their networks, including protecting against unauthorized access, hacking, data breaches, or loss.
-The developers assume no liability for any damages, losses, or incidents arising from improper configuration, misuse, or external threats to user environments.
+This software is provided "as is" without any warranties, express or implied, including merchantability, fitness for a particular purpose, or non-infringement.
+The developers and copyright holders are not liable for any claims, damages, or liabilities arising from the use, modification, or distribution of the software.
+Users are solely responsible for ensuring compliance with applicable laws and regulations and for securing their networks against unauthorized access, hacking, data breaches, or loss.
+The developers assume no liability for any damages or incidents resulting from misuse, improper configuration, or external threats.

 ---